Skip to main content

 3. The volume metrics are based on your Funnel configuration.

-1. Find each funnel stage definition by hovering over the tooltip of the Funnel widget (in the Dashboard section).
+1. Find each funnel stage definition by hovering over the tooltip of the Funnel Analysis widget (in the Home page).

 InfiniGrow’s revenue marketing metrics should be easier to understand now that you've read the above guide.